xcube-dev/xcube/docs/source/cli/xcube_prune.rst

 ::

-    Usage: xcube prune [OPTIONS] CUBE
+    Usage: xcube prune [OPTIONS] DATASET

       Delete empty chunks.
-Deletes all data files associated with empty (NaN- only) chunks in given CUBE, which must have ZARR format.
+Deletes all data files associated with empty (NaN- only) chunks in given DATASET, which must have ZARR format.

     Options:
+      -v, --verbose  Verbose mode.
+Multiple may be given, for example "-vvv".
       --dry-run      Just read and process input, but don't produce any outputs.
       --help         Show this message and exit.

 A related Python API function is :py:func:`xcube.core.optimize.get_empty_dataset_chunks`.